 What Else is in There?

 For these popsicles I made some with coconut milk and some with yogurt.
-I also added some raw honey and frozen berries.
+I also added some raw honey (use the code Katie15 for 15% off at that site!) and frozen berries.
 Berries, especially blueberries, are high in antioxidants and vitamins.
 Raw honey is also an important addition.
 It not only helps mask any bitter herbal flavors but is packed with nutrition.
-Many have sung the praises of raw honey, especially in its use for soothing sore throats.
+Many have sung the praises of raw honey (use the code Katie15 for 15% off at that site!), especially in its use for soothing sore throats.